Financial planning tools and services to put you on the path to the future you want

 If there are changes, your plan should have sent you a “Plan Annual Notice of Change” (ANOC) last September.
 If you think you missed it, call your insurer and ask for the “annual notice of change.”

 Pay particular attention to:

 You may want to call your doctors’ offices and ask to speak with the billing department.
-They should be able to tell you which plans they will be accepting in 2020.
+They should be able to tell you which plans they will be accepted in 2024.
 If they are dropping your existing plan, then you will want to see if any of the other plans are affordable for you.

 Will your existing plan still cover the medications you take?
 Has your health changed and do you now have different needs?

 While the specifics of your individual plan may change, here are some of the headlines for 2024:

 Even if your existing plan works well for you, you should still shop around to see if there is a more cost-effective option.

 You can contact your State Health Insurance Assistance Program (SHIP).
 SHIP (sometimes called by another name) provides free counseling to any Medicare recipient to help people choose a Medicare plan.